potato8502/RhodiumVault/README.md

 - Secure clipboard copy - excluded from Windows clipboard history, auto-clears after 25 seconds
 - Auto-lock after 5 minutes of inactivity
 - Global hotkey (`Ctrl+Shift+V`) to bring the vault to front from anywhere
-- Change your master password at any time (re-encrypts the whole vault)
+- Change your master password at any time (re-encrypts the whole vauult)

 ## Security